mchiuminatto/synthetick/README.md

 At the bottom level the library generates tick data, on top of which it calculates price aggregations like OHLC or others.

-So essentially tick price is at the core so the model how tick price is calculated is presented in the next section.
+So, essentially, tick price is at the core so the model how tick price is calculated is presented in the next section.

 ## Tick Data Model